Black Friday (shopping): 2008

 In 2008, a crowd of approximately 2,000 shoppers in Valley Stream, New York, waited outside for the 05:00 opening of the local Walmart.
-As opening time approached, the crowd grew anxious and when the doors were opened, the crowd pushed forward, breaking the door down, and 34-year-old employee Jdimytai Damour was trampled to death.
-The shoppers did not appear concerned with the victim's fate, expressing refusal to halt their stampede when other employees attempted to intervene and help the injured employee, complaining that they had been waiting in the cold and were not willing to wait any longer.
+When the doors were opened, the crowd pushed forward, breaking the door down, and 34-year-old employee Jdimytai Damour was trampled to death.
+The shoppers did not appear concerned with the victim's fate, expressing refusal to halt their charge when other employees attempted to intervene and help the injured employee, complaining that they had been waiting in the cold and were not willing to wait any longer.
 Shoppers had begun assembling as early as 21:00 the evening before.
 Even when police arrived and attempted to render aid to the injured man, shoppers continued to pour in, shoving and pushing the officers as they made their way into the store.
 Several other people incurred minor injuries, including a pregnant woman who had to be taken to the hospital.
 The incident may be the first case of a death occurring during Black Friday sales; according to the National Retail Federation, "We are not aware of any other circumstances where a retail employee has died working on the day after Thanksgiving."

-On the same day, two people were fatally shot during an altercation at a Toys 'R' Us in Palm Desert, California.
+On the same day, two people were fatally shot during an altercation at a Toys "R" Us in Palm Desert, California.

 2010

-During Black Friday 2010, a Madison, Wisconsin woman was arrested outside of a Toys 'R' Us store after cutting in line, and threatening to shoot other shoppers who tried to object.
+During Black Friday 2010, a Madison, Wisconsin, woman was arrested outside of a Toys "R" Us store after cutting in line, and threatening to shoot other shoppers who tried to object.
 A Toys for Tots volunteer in Georgia was stabbed by a shoplifter.
 An Indianapolis woman was arrested after causing a disturbance by arguing with other Wal-Mart shoppers.
 She had been asked to leave the store, but refused.

-A man was arrested at a Florida Wal-Mart on drug and weapons charges after other shoppers waiting in line for the store to open noticed he was carrying a handgun and reported it to the police.
+A man was arrested at a Florida Walmart on drug and weapons charges after other shoppers waiting in line for the store to open noticed he was carrying a handgun and reported it to the police.
 He was discovered to also be carrying two knives and a pepper spray grenade.
-A man in Buffalo, New York, was trampled when doors opened at a Target store and unruly shoppers rushed in, in an episode reminiscent of the deadly 2008 Wal-Mart stampede.
+A man in Buffalo, New York, was trampled when doors opened at a Target store and unruly shoppers rushed in, in an episode reminiscent of the deadly 2008 Wal-Mart crowd crush.